vvvhappyvvv/Data_Structure/README.md

 #Catalog
 1. Contiguous sequence with largest sum
 2. Multiplication and addition of unary polynomials
-3. Stack by single linked list
+3. Stack and queue by single linked list